Distinguished Agrologist Award

 Outstanding Young Agrologist Award

-Presented to a young Saskatchewan agrologist under the age of 40 who has provided outstanding service and made worthy contributions to agriculture, bioresources, food, or the environment.
+Presented to a young Saskatchewan registered agrologist under the age of 40 who has provided outstanding service and made worthy contributions to agriculture, bioresources, food, or the environment.

 Honourary Life Membership